-The data transformation functionality in the Dell | Cloudera | Syncsort Data Warehouse Optimization for ETL Offload is provided by Syncsort DMX-h.
-Syncsort DMX-h ETL Edition is high-performance ETL software that turns Hadoop into a more robust and feature rich ETL solution, enabling users to maximize the benefits of MapReduce without compromising on capabilities, ease of use, and typical use cases of conventional data integration tools.
+The data transformation functionality in the Dell EMC Cloudera Hadoop Solution is provided by Syncsort DMX-h.
+Syncsort DMX-h ETL Edition is high-performance ETL software that turns Hadoop into a robust and feature rich ETL solution, enabling users to maximize the benefits of MapReduce without compromising on capabilities, ease of use, and typical use cases of conventional data integration tools.